 - It must be public and transparent.

-SHAKEN for TDM¶
+SHAKEN for Time Division Multiplexing¶

-TDM (Time Division Multiplexing) is no longer commonly found at the edge of telephony networks but is still very much in use in the core of telephony networks.
+TDM (Time Division Multiplexing) is no longer commonly found at the edge of telephony networks.
+But is still in use in the core of telephony networks.

-The TRACED Act specified that Service Providers must "no later than June 30 2021, take "reasonable measures" to implement an effective Caller-ID authentication framework in the non-IP portions of their networks."
+The TRACED Act specified that Service Providers must "no later than June 30, 2021, take "reasonable measures" to execute an effective Caller-ID authentication framework in the non-IP portions of their networks."

 Question: What are my options if I am a smaller provider?